zytyz/Auto-Switch/README.md

    * ESP32 turns on/off the light switches following the commands from *Raspberry Pi via Wi-Fi connections*.
 3. **Raspberry Pi**
    * Raspberry acts at the control conter of the system.
-   * Based on the information from the arduino board, it records the number of people currently in the room.
+   * Based on the information from the arduino board, it records *the number of people currently in the room*.
    * If someone enters an orginally empty room, it *automatically* sends a message to ESP32 and turns on the lights.
    * Contrastly, when the last person left the room, it *automatically* sends a message to ESP32 and turns off the lights.
 4. **App**